Hear More Clearly with a Hearing Aid

 If your doctor has recommended a hearing aid to help improve your hearing function, you’ll have an assessment prior to your purchase.
 Once your audiologist has reviewed your condition and prescribed a hearing aid, you can have a hearing aid evaluation, or HAE, to review the different styles of hearing aids, and choose one that works best for you.
 You can try your hearing aid for a 30-day trial period.
 Our hearing evaluation offices also offer free adjustments while your hearing aid system is in warranty.

-Audiologists at UPMC Susquehanna provide evaluations and recommendations for hearing aids in Williamsport, PA, and the surrounding areas.
+Audiologists at UPMC provide evaluations and recommendations for hearing aids in Williamsport and Bloomsburg.